tosccolors/misc/bi_sql_excel_reports/excel_add_in/readme.txt

 - OdooJsonToCsv.exe

 Odoo-reports.xlam
 This is the Microsoft Excel add-in which contains Visual Basic for Applications (VBA) code and a menu definition so the Odoo sub-menu appears in the Excel (Home) ribbon.
 Applicable for both Windows and Apple MacOS.
-See the wizard view for information on how to install is explained to the user.
+See the wizard view for information on how to install.

 OdooJsonToCsv
 This is an optional helper program written in C (source code in OdooJsonToCsv.c) which is called by the Excel add-in to convert the Json file received from Odoo into a CSV file.
 The helper program is much faster compared to the same logic within the add-in (in VBA) and serves as an accelerator.
 The file OdooJsonToCsv (without extension) is the compiled version for Apple MacOS, OdooJsonToCsv.exe is the compiled version for Windows (64 bit).